exercism/python/reference/implementing-a-concept-exercise.md

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.

-To implement a concept exercise, the following files need to be created:
+To implement a concept exercise, the following files need to be added:

 ```
 languages